-The fastest way to receive benefits is to receive approval based on your original application for Social Security disability benefits (rather than having to appeal the decision, which can take more than a year).
-An attorney or disability advocate's expertise in knowing what Social Security is looking for can help to increase your chances of winning at the initial application process.
+The fastest way to receive benefits is to get approval from Social Security based on your original application for disability benefits—rather than having to appeal the decision, which can take more than a year.
+An attorney or disability advocate understands what Social Security is looking for, so you have a better chance of winning benefits during the initial application process.

 Learn more about how a disability lawyer can help you win your disability appeal.

 While there are a few other ways you might speed up your Social Security disability application, an attorney or advocate can increase your likelihood of being approved for benefits at each stage of the process.
 And the earlier in the process that your disability claim is approved, the sooner you start receiving your benefits.

 A government study showed that applicants who had the help of a Social Security disability advocate or attorney doubled their chances of getting benefits.
 And a survey of our readers showed a similar advantage for disability applicants who hired a lawyer.

 Plus, you generally don't have to pay a Social Security disability attorney if you don't win your case.
 If you do win, your attorney or advocate collects a one-time fee.
 And that fee can't be any more than 25% of your Social Security back pay (past due benefits covering the time you waited for your claim to be approved).

 Social Security caps the maximum an attorney or advocate can collect at $7,200 (unless your case goes before the Appeals Council or to federal court).
 But most people don't pay that much.
 According to our reader survey, the average fee that Social Security paid to disability lawyers was $3,750.

 For many, giving up part of their backpay is worth it to speed up their cases and improve their odds of getting benefits.

 Learn more about hiring a Social Security disability attorney.